 Quirky, inconsistent, selfish.

+What surprised you the most about doing the 365 project?
 Soon after starting the project, I found that I was constantly composing photos in my mind.
 I began looking at the world differently, always seeking out something interesting for that day's photo.
 Sometimes I wish I could turn this off, as I get frustrated when I don't have my camera with me or am in a situation where I can't stop and take a photo.

 What did you learn during the course of your project?